Astrology is ambient. Like the Latin meaning of the word ambient: it is all around.

 🜄 water 🜂 fire 🜃 earth 🜁 air

-As a student of astrology, I work with it every day.
-I am deeply interested in its origins as well as its metamorphosis.
-Due to many recent translations of ancient texts we have available for the first time in history a plethora of teachings and techniques coming right from the source of our traditions.
-I believe interpreting and applying this knowledge in responsible, skillful, and meaningful ways is our task at hand.
+There have been many recent translations of ancient texts in the last few decades, so we have available for the first time in history a plethora of teachings and techniques coming right from the sources of our traditions.
+I believe interpreting and applying this knowledge in skillful, responsible, and meaningful ways is our task at hand.

 The purity of a tradition or idea must be tested if it is to have any life in it.
 Dead doctrines and faith never ensure belief.
 Tradition is fine, but to let it rule to the exclusion of new growth is a denial of the basic tenets of a living system.